 The Stream Chat API allows you to quickly and easily build powerful chat based applications and features — from a simple one to one messenger to building a full-scale Slack-like community.
-Stream Chat also supports Push Notifications out of the box and implementing them into your own React Native app is a breeze.
+Stream Chat also supports Push Notifications out of the box and implementing them into your own React Native Chat app is a breeze.
 In this tutorial, we will show you how to create a sample React Native application from scratch with native push notifications that work on both Android and iOS devices.

 Note: This tutorial is not supported in Expo applications.
 We need access to the native code to get the device tokens required to send push notifications for Stream Chat.
 If you are hoping to integrate this into an existing Expo application, you will need to eject.

 If you would like to see the code for this tutorial — or even clone and follow along yourself, you can find it in this repo: https://github.com/GetStream/react-native-chat-example-push

 First things first, make sure you’ve created an account with Stream and created an app within the dashboard.

 To make things easier, we are going to disable auth so that we can easily test push messages.
 Please note that this only suitable for test/dev environments.
 While in development mode, you can go to the Chat tab in the dashboard for your app, scroll down to Chat Events and enable the toggle for Disable Auth Checks.
 This meanswe don’t need to send a valid user token — usually, we need to generate a valid user token from a server); You can find more details on generating a valid token for a production application using Stream here.

 Once you’re all set up, make sure you have your API key and secret in a safe spot for use later on this tutorial.